sophieebyr/CACoding/README.md

 `app`.

 **Thought question:** Why don't these have use-case-specific subpackages?
+A: they are not tied to a specific use case so that means that they are used across the entire application.

 ## A note on English: 2-word verb phrases vs. 1-word nouns